vippsas/vipps-solutions/ev-charging/README.md

 If you are set up in Vipps' systems with the correct MCC (Merchant Category Code) for EV charging (5552), we will automatically send a push notification to the user with the captured amount.
 </div>
 </details>

-### Step 6.
-Add a receipt

-Send a digital receipt and a hyperlink to the charging session after charging is done.
-To do this, use the [Order Management API](https://developer.vippsmobilepay.com/docs/APIs/order-management-api/vipps-order-management-api/#adding-a-receipt).

-The receipt with the payment details will be provided the customer's Vipps app.

 ## Sequence diagram